Policy on Academic Reassessment of Past Grades

-If the student still considers the grade to be incorrect, the student may formally appeal the grade to the department/division chair in which the faculty resides within fourteen (14) days following the completion of Step 1.
+If the student still considers the grade to be incorrect, the student may formally appeal the grade in writing to the department/division chair in which the faculty resides within fourteen (14) calendar days following the completion of Step 1.
 Following the student-department/division chair conference, the chair shall advise the student of the outcome of the course grade review within fourteen (14) calendar days and shall process a grade change if appropriate or document the decision on the Grade Appeal Form.

 If the student is still dissatisfied, the student may request that the case be reviewed at a hearing by the Student Rights Committee.
 The formal request for the hearing must be received by the Registrar within fourteen (14) days after the completion of Step 3 and show documentation of Steps 1 and 2.
 The Vice President of Academic Affairs will schedule a formal hearing.
 Following the hearing, the Student Rights Committee shall advise the student of the outcome of the hearing within fourteen (14) calendar days and if approved, the grade will be changed.